connectoniccom/Connect.world/README.md

 **By changing the `w3s-dynamic-storage` folder name or `database.db` file name, you risk the space not working properly.**

 ## 🔨 Please note
-For now, files created/uploaded or edited from within the terminal view will not be backed up or synced.
+For now files created/uploaded or edited from within the terminal view will not be backed up or synced.

 ## ⛑ Need support?

 [Join our Discord community](https://discord.gg/6Z7UaRbUQM) and ask questions in the **#spaces-general** channel to get your space on the next level.
 [Send us a ticket](https://support.w3schools.com/hc/en-gb) if you have any technical issues with Spaces.

-Happy learning!
+Happy coding!